The total absolute curvature of submanifolds with singularities: Introduction

-We remark that the assertion $(3)$ in Theorem \ref{thm:intro1} does not contain any convexity property.
-If we restrict the type of singularities to the first kind (see Definition \ref{def:sing-kind}), We obtain the following relationship between minimality of the total absolute curvature and the convexity.
+We remark that the assertion $(3)$ in Theorem~\ref{thm:intro1} does not assert any convexity property.
+If we restrict the type of singularities to the first kind (see Definition~\ref{def:sing-kind}), we obtain the following relationship between minimal total absolute curvature and convexity of the image.

-\begin{introtheorem} Let $M^n$ be an orientable compact manifold of dimension $n$ and $f:M^n \to \R^{n+r}$ be a co-orientable frontal.
-Suppose that singular set $\Sigma_f$ is not empty and consists of singular points of the first kind.
-Then, the total absolute curvature $\tau(M^n,f)$ is equal to $2$ if and only if the frontal $f$ satisfies all three of the following conditions. \begin{itemize} \item[\rm{ (a)}] The manifold $M^n$ and the singular set $\Sigma_f$ are homeomorphic to an $n$-dimensional sphere and an $(n-1)$-dimensional sphere, respectively, \item[\rm{ (b)}] the image $f(M^n)$ is a closed convex domain of an $n$-dimensional affine subspace of $\R^{n+r}$, and \item[\rm{ (c)}] the image $f(\Sigma_f)$ coincides with the boundary of $f(M^n)$. \end{itemize} \end{introtheorem} Since the frontals satisfying the conditions of Theorem \ref{thm:intro2} are not wave fronts, the generalization of the Chern-Lashof theorem to frontals (Theorem \ref{thm:intro1}) is essential to obtain Theorem \ref{thm:intro2}.
-In addition, it is interesting that the dimension of the affine subspace containing the frontal with minimum total absolute curvature decreases to $n$.
+\begin{introtheorem} Let $M^n$ be a compact oriented manifold of dimension $n$, and let $f:M^n \to \R^{n+r}$ be a co-orientable frontal.
+Suppose that the singular set $\Sigma_f$ is not empty and consists of singular points of the first kind.
+Then, the total absolute curvature $\tau(M^n,f)$ is equal to $2$ if and only if the frontal $f$ satisfies the following three conditions. \begin{itemize} \item[\rm{ (a)}] The manifold $M^n$ and the singular set $\Sigma_f$ are homeomorphic to an $n$-dimensional sphere and an $(n-1)$-dimensional sphere, respectively, \item[\rm{ (b)}] the image $f(M^n)$ is a closed convex domain contained in an $n$-dimensional affine subspace of $\R^{n+r}$, and \item[\rm{ (c)}] the image $f(\Sigma_f)$ coincides with the boundary of $f(M^n)$. \end{itemize} \end{introtheorem}

+Since the frontals satisfying the conditions of Theorem~\ref{thm:intro2} are not wave fronts, the generalization of the Chern-Lashof theorem to frontals (Theorem~\ref{thm:intro1}) is essential for proving Theorem~\ref{thm:intro2}.
+In addition, it is interesting that the dimension of the affine subspace containing the image drops to $n$ (cf.\ Remark~\ref{rem:n-subspace}).

 This paper is organized as follows.
-In Section \ref{sec:frontal}, we describe some basic materials of frontals and define the admissible frontals, the total absolute curvature for them.
-In Section \ref{sec:proof}, we prove Theorems A and B. Finally, in Section \ref{sec:low-dimensional}, we apply our results to the $1$- and $2$-dimensional cases.
+In Section~\ref{sec:frontal}, we describe some basic materials of frontals and define admissible frontals and their total absolute curvature.
+In Section~\ref{sec:proof}, we prove Theorems A and B. Finally, in Section~\ref{sec:low-dimensional}, we apply our results to the $1$- and $2$-dimensional cases.